 |Secretary / Marketing…………||Mrs. Monica Granados-Lopez|

 MERCY is the name of the Parent Teacher Association at St. Apollinaris Catholic School.
 MERCY is an acronym for Making Education Reach Catholic Youth.
 The purpose of this organization is to enlist the spiritual, educational and social resources of home and school to provide the best Catholic education possible.
-MERCY also provides a forum of exchange for parents and teachers, to create a solid organization to enhance the school’s efforts and to promote fellowship between all parish and school organizations.
+MERCY will also provide a forum of exchange for parents and teachers, to provide a solid organization to improve the school’s efforts, and to promote fellowship between all parish and school organizations.

 MERCY has a critical role in driving our 4 major fundraisers each year which deliver $ 75,000 minimally to our school budget.
 Additionally, MERCY manages a used uniform sales program at the regular monthly meetings.
 All teachers, parents, and guardians of children presently attending St. Apollinaris School are members.

 St. Apollinaris Technology Advisory Committee

 The St. Apollinaris Catholic School administrators, faculty and parents have undertaken the creation and implementation of a comprehensive technology plan in its K through 8 academic programs.